 – 2017 –

 E. Gillin.
-The Palace of Science: Scientific knowledge and the building the Victorian Houses of Parliament, 1834-60 (CUP, 2017)
+The Palace of Science: Scientific knowledge and the building the Victorian Houses of Parliament, 1834-60 (Cambridge: Cambridge University Press, 2017)

 D. Trippett, “Towards a Materialist History of Music,” Franklin Humanities Institute, Duke University (2017)

 E. Gillin.
 (Textbook co-authored with Peter Callaghan), Protest, agitation and parliamentary reform in Britain, c.1780-1928 (Pearson: London, 2016).